mherrmann/helium/README.md

 # Lighter web automation with Python

-Helium is Python library for automating browsers such as Chrome and Firefox.
+Helium is a Python library for automating browsers such as Chrome and Firefox.
 For example:

 ![Helium Demo](docs/helium-demo.gif)